safwanpaleri/DynamicNextTest/README.md

 Scripts are Inside Assets/Scripts
 All the codes are commented as well

+## Task 2
+Canvas Script: Created a script and attached to Canvas for managing UI items.
+Contains a CreateUI function which helps to create UI elements into the Events Tab.
+EventUIItem script: attached to the UI elements which contains the references to title, description and time.
+It also updates time accordingly.
+Made changes other scripts to achieve the result.

 ## EnemyScript:
 The main script responsible for finding all the soldiers regardless of color, moving towards them, attacking them, taking damage, and death